Arunscape/python-matrix/README.md

 You can also resize the window while it's running and it will adjust.

 This works with python 2 && 3.

+The program was developed and tested in Ubuntu 15.
+No guarantees for any other os